 The recordation tax is imposed on the recording of all deeds to real estate in the District.
 The basis of the tax is the amount of consideration given for the property, including cash, property other than cash, mortgages, liens and security interest in non-residential property.
-Where there is no consideration or where the consideration is nominal, the tax is imposed on the basis of the fair market value of the property.
+Where there is no consideration or where the consideration is nominal, the tax is imposed based on the fair market value of the property.

-The Fiscal Year 2018 Budget Support Act of 2017 provides a reduced recordation tax rate, or reduced economic interest in a cooperative unit tax rate to qualified first-time District homebuyers, based on their residency status and income, provided that the entire benefit of the reduced recordation tax rate is allocated to the first-time District homebuyer, as shown on the settlement statement or closing disclosure form.
+The Fiscal Year 2018 Budget Support Act of 2017 provides a reduced recordation tax rate, or reduced economic interest in a cooperative unit tax rate to qualified first-time District homebuyers based on their residency status, prior homeownership, eligible property, and income, provided that the entire benefit of the reduced recordation tax rate is allocated to the first-time District homebuyer, as shown on the settlement statement or closing disclosure form.
+The eligible property refers to an improved residential real property, including an economic interest in a cooperative unit, purchased at an amount not to exceed the purchase ceiling of \$625,000 (adjusted annually beginning with real property tax year 2019 and rounded to the next lowest multiple of \$500).